 Aloe is a healing plant with so much to offer.
 It can be used for cuts, insect bites and damaged skin tissues because aloe produces fibroblast cells that manufacture collagen.

 The plant is very skin-friendly and has a low risk of causing allergies, sensitivity or skin reactions.
+Although, there are people who are allergic to aloe.
 It’s very common in after-sun products, and in facial, hair and body care.

 Uses of Aloe Vera in Skincare